-It is generally considered that a property with in excess of one hundred years remaining is worth approximately the same as a freehold.
-Where an further ninety years added to any lease with more than 35 years remaining, the premises will be equivalent in value to a freehold for many years ahead.
+It is conventional wisdom that a residential leasehold with over 100 years remaining is worth approximately the same as a freehold.
+Where an additional ninety years added to any lease with more than 35 years left, the premises will be equivalent in value to a freehold for many years ahead.

 Lender | Requirement |